pickleat/portfolio/src/pages/posts/formattingNestedHTMLElements.md

 ---
-title: "Programatically Formatting Nested HTML Child Elements in React"
+title: "Programmatically Formatting Nested HTML Child Elements in React"
 date: "2020-05-10"
 tags: ['frontend', 'gatsby', 'html', 'javascript', 'react',]
 ---

-> Problem: Recieving HTML with nested children of an unknown depth that need to be formatted with CSS classes dynamically.
+> Problem: Receiving HTML with nested children of an unknown depth that need to be formatted with CSS classes dynamically.

-I've had this problem arise twice recently.
-On the first occassion I created a quick brute force solution, and the second time I was able to refactor to solve the problem more elegantly and with greater power.
+I've had this problem arise twice. review On the first occasion I created a quick brute force solution, and the second time I was able to refactor to solve the problem more elegantly and with greater power.

 A little about the projects, they are both in [React](http://reactjs.org/), one is [Create-React-App](https://create-react-app.dev/) and the other is [Gatsby](https://www.gatsbyjs.org/), but both use [Tailwind CSS](tailwindcss.com).
-The first occassion I was working with [QuillJS](https://quilljs.com/), an open-source WYSIWYG editor.
+The first occasion I was working with [QuillJS](https://quilljs.com/), an open-source WYSIWYG editor.
 It is very powerful and pretty easy to get used to using.
 It provides "pure" HTML, so a "Heading 1" will be an `<h1>`, **bold** text is provided wrapped in `<strong>` tags, lists are provided in `<ol>` and `<ul>`, etc...

 Here's an example of what could be provided from a user typing an input in the editor.